swietlas/Ansible_EIGRP/README.md

-# Ansible EIGRP distribution example using Jinja2 templates
+# Ansible EIGRP and redistribution example using Jinja2 templates

 #### Short summary
 Eve-ng topology is stored in **eveng/** directory.
 I used eve-ng pro version.
 Please use Python virutal Environments.This was compiled to support ansible 2.9.4 version howerver it also should work with release >= 2.10.x